linpengcheng/PurefunctionPipelineDataflow/README.md

 Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius -- and a lot of courage -- to move in the opposite direction.
       ---- Albert Einstein
-           The greatest folk scientist in history
+           The greatest folk scientist in history :-) A professional clerk in the patent office An amateur physicist
-           A professional clerk in the patent office An amateur physicist
+           Nobel prize in Physics (1921)
 ```

 The idea of simplicity and unity is an important guiding ideology of scientific research.